damianhakert/damianhakert.github.io/source/_posts/2016-03-03-gitlab-8-dot-5-dot-2-released.markdown

 Today we are releasing version 8.5.2 for GitLab Community Edition (CE) and Enterprise Edition (EE).

-This version includes many fixes for Issues sidebar, Todos, Labels, relative URL installations, forks list.
-It also ports a feature from GitLab Enterprise Edition to GitLab Community Edition, adds documentation for the Todos feature and update the required Rails and OpenSSL versions.
+This version includes many fixes for the Issues sidebar, Todos, Labels, relative URL installations, and forks list.
+It also ports a feature from GitLab Enterprise Edition to GitLab Community Edition, adds documentation for the Todos feature and updates the required Rails and OpenSSL versions.

 Read on for all the details!